Jeffrey B. Evans About Home

 About Jeffrey B. Evans

-I have been living and working as a photographer in the New York City area since 1982.
+I have been living and working as a photographer and graphic designer in the New York City area since 1981.
 For me, photography is involuntary.
-There is no agenda for taking one particular shot - or not taking another.
-Photography is simply an expedient way to survey the world, to ascertain, to remember.
+There is no agenda for taking one particular shot—or not taking another.
+Photography is merely an expedient way to survey the world, to ascertain, to remember.

-My images of the last thirty years have been distilled into seven groups: Providence, The Photo Comp, Little Essex Street, Personal Calibration, 52 Sundays, Personal Surveys, and The Crosses of the Northern Neck.
+My images have been distilled into eight groups: Personal Surveys, Providence, The Photo Comp, Little Essex Street, Personal Calibration, 2001: 52 Sundays, The Crosses of the Northern Neck, and The Wild Dogs of Jersey City.
 With each one I have tried to preserve an aspect of our time.

 Education